Chakra Gods and Goddesses

 Saraswati: Throat Chakra Goddess

 Saraswati is the Hindu goddess of wisdom, music and the arts.
 Her name means “the flowing one.”
-Her mantras often contain the seed syllable AIM, a feminine counterpart to OM.
+Her mantras often contain the seed syllable AIM, a feminine counterpart to the sound of OM.
 The bija syllable AIM is purported to strengthen the voice, clear the senses and open the lungs.

 In ancient times, the ability to recite poetry and memorize Vedic scriptures was a highly honored skill.
 Saraswati is credited with granting this gift to her devotees.
 She is appropriately the goddess for the throat chakra since she governs speech, singing, and music.

 Goddesses often have multiple names reflecting all of their qualities and powers.
 Many have a thousand names!
-Saraswati is known by several lovely names including the following: Saraswati Mata: Mother of Water and Lakes; Bharadi Mata: Mother of Wisdom and Science; and Bilvani Mata: Mother of the Woods. learn more about Saraswati in the article Saraswati Mantra: Goddess of Music & Wisdom.
+Saraswati is known by several lovely names including Saraswati Mata: Mother of Water and Lakes; Bharadi Mata: Mother of Wisdom and Science; and Bilvani Mata: Mother of the Woods.
+Learn more about Saraswati in the article Saraswati Mantra: Goddess of Music & Wisdom.

 Third Eye Chakra Gods and Goddesses